-“Four, five or even six games before [the 6-0 defeat to Manchester City] you couldn’t see where the goals were coming from.
+"Four, five or even six games before you couldn't see where the goals were coming from.

 "The formation that AVB plays, I don't understand at all.
 I put my hands up, I am no great football expert, but I don't understand it at all."